 Reminders:

-Show and tell will be on a Wednesday (Squirrels, Foxes and Owls) and Thursday (Rabbits, Badgers and Hedgehogs).
+Show and tell will be on a Monday (Hedgehogs, Rabbits, Badgers) and Tuesday (Foxes, Owls & Squirrels,).
 We encourage children to bring in either something that links to our topic, 'wow' work or images can be emailed for children to talk about.

 Homework